samgreenlees/samgreenlees/README.md

  Hi, I’m Sam

- I’m interested in web development, creating with Pyhton and CAD.
+ I’m interested in web development, creating with Python and CAD.
 I"m also a sucker for good data visualization, and like all good zoomers, game development was always my dream job as a kid.